menu

 Vacant apartments or homes are a major fact of life in Downtown Auburn.
 The current real estate vacancy rate here is 42.9%.
 This is higher than the rate of vacancies in 98.1% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-The Downtown Auburn neighborhood stands out for having an average per capita income lower than 99.8% of the neighborhoods in the United States.
+One of the unique characteristics of the Downtown Auburn neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.8% of the neighborhoods in America.
 The Downtown Auburn neighborhood also has a greater percentage of children living in poverty (100.0%) than found in 99.9% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, an extraordinary 68.9% of the residents of the Downtown Auburn neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.